-For unconstrained face recognition, the Labeled Faces in the Wild (\textbf{LFW}) \citep{huang2008labeled} and the IARPA Janus Benchmark-C (\textbf{IJBC}) \citep{ijbc} datasets have made significant contributions.
+For unconstrained face recognition, the Labeled Faces in the Wild (\textbf{LFW}) \cite{huang2008labeled} and the IARPA Janus Benchmark-C (\textbf{IJBC}) \cite{ijbc} datasets have made significant contributions.
 The LFW dataset comprises images collected from the internet, encapsulating the real-world conditions a face recognition system is likely to encounter, including variability in pose, lighting, and expression.
 IJBC, on the other hand, provides a challenging, large-scale evaluation of face recognition technology under uncontrolled conditions.
 It includes several variations such as pose, illumination, expression, race, and age, thereby pushing the boundaries of model performance.

-\subsection{Metrics Used to Evaluate Face Recognition Model Performance}
+\appsubsection{Metrics Used to Evaluate Face Recognition Model Performance}

-In this subsection, we will elucidate the key metrics utilized to assess the performance of face recognition models in our experiments.
-This elucidation may prove particularly helpful to readers who lack prior familiarity with the components of biometric systems or the interpretation of fundamental information-theoretic measures.
-Readers with existing knowledge in these areas may choose to bypass this introductory material.
+In this subsection, we define the metrics used to evaluate the performance of the face recognition models in our experiments.
+This overview may be helpful for readers who are less familiar with biometric verification and the interpretation of the reported performance measures.
+Readers already familiar with these concepts may skip this material.